Jarred-Sumner/hop/README.md

 # hop

-Simple archive format designed for fast non-sequential file access & reading.
+Simple archive format designed for quickly reading some files without extracting the entire archive.
 Possibly will be used in [Bun](https://bun.sh).

 25x faster than `unzip` and 10x faster than `tar` at reading individual files (uncompressed)